ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

     If you don't want to use DriverAttr, just give it the same as what you have for CtrlAttrX.
     This would then be the result of *(1) drive things by a control attribute* mentioned above.

+!!! note
+    Unfortunately at this time it only works when CtrlAttr starts at 0.
+If you have an attribute (like scale) where the default is 1.0, this won't work.

 ## Targets
 We can do either **BlendShape Targets** (*Correctives*), or **Ctrl Targets**.